jorgeramon/clone-hero-obs-scene-switcher/README.md

 ### Usage

-Run `npm start` command and it will connect to OBS automatically.
+Run `npm install` and `npm start` commands on terminal.
+Console messages will indicate if the program connected to OBS successfully.
+Don't forget to configure `settings.ini` file properly.